Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_1/Coding/C.md

 ```
 #### 2.3: The way using '&' and '*'

 The '&' is a binary operator which used to **return the address** of its operand.
-The '*' is the **dereference operator**, return  the object to which its operand points to.
+The * is the *dereference operator*, return  the object to which its operand points to.

 For example: